in28minutes/in28minutes.github.io/_posts/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

 Spring Boot aims to enable production ready applications in quick time.

 - Actuator : Enables Advanced Monitoring and Tracing of applications.
-- Embedded Server Integrations - Since server is integrated into the application, I would need to have a separate application server installed on the server.
+- Embedded Server Integrations - Since server is integrated into the application, I would NOT need to have a separate application server installed on the server.
 - Default Error Handling